The conditional offer: what is it and why you should know about it

 This is where the conditional offer really comes into play, as only a handful of overseas colleges have gone test-optional.

-So in most cases, after receiving a conditional offer, you'd have up until the summer before the program starts to fulfil your condition, so if you truly did need to submit test scores in this application cycle, there is still plenty of time left to do so.
+So in most cases, after receiving a conditional offer, you'd have up until the summer before the program starts to fulfill your condition, so if you truly did need to submit test scores in this application cycle, there is still plenty of time left to do so.

 And fingers crossed the public health crisis will have improved by then so you can actually successfully and safely take the tests you need.